 Doctoral Degree: Elements of Good Academic Standing

-• Academic Probation by the Graduate School (student is not in Good Academic Standing).
+• Academic Probation by the Graduate School.
+Students who receive probation for a given quarter do not have Good Academic Standing status.

-Probation and Final Probation always results in the loss of Good Academic Standing, and as a consequence, the UW Academic Student Employees (ASE) appointment is surrendered for failure to maintain Good Academic Standing.
-The student may petition the GEC to retain the ASE appointment if there are extenuating circumstances, however students placed on Probation (not Final Probation) are more likely to be granted continued financial support.
+Academic Probation and Final Academic Probation always result in the loss of Good Academic Standing, and as a consequence, the student’s UW Academic Student Employees (ASE) appointment will be terminated for failure to maintain Good Academic Standing.
+Students placed on Probation may be granted continued financial support, but this is not guaranteed.
+The student may petition the Graduate Education Committee to retain the ASE appointment if there are extenuating circumstances.
+Academic Probation and Academic Final Probation do not appear on the student record.
+However, students on a fellowship (for example, NSF GRF) are at risk of losing their support if they fail to maintain Good Academic Standing status.

-Additionally, see the Graduate Program section of the Department of Chemistry Policies & Procedures Manual, the Graduate School Memorandum 16 and Presidential Executive Order 28.
+Please see the Graduate Program section of the Department of Chemistry Policies & Procedures Manual, the Graduate School Policy 3.7 and Presidential Executive Order 28.

 Elements of Good Academic Standing To be completed by the following deadline1: